-This paper has sought to address why certain individuals in the ATO can be considered Compliance Model champions.
-It has attempted to offer an alternate story from positivist approaches, by examining how these individuals talked about the ATO Compliance Model and its place in their lifeworld.
+This paper has sought to address why certain individuals in the Tax Office can be considered Compliance Model champions.
+It has attempted to offer an alternate story from positivist approaches, by examining how these individuals talked about the Compliance Model and its place in their lifeworld.
 Through this 'below the line' approach the themes of experience, social learning and interaction have emerged as positive aspects of change.
-Yet the departing message of this research should not be read as advocating all tax staff adopt 'touchy-feely' approaches, as several interviewees put it.
-The ATO has to administer tax laws across a large and diverse country, a task that requires procedures and systems able to cope with vast quantities of information and assessments.
-The messages are rather that the lifeworld of many tax officers is such that the Compliance Model would not have immediate resonance in relation to their everyday experiences.
+Yet the departing message of this research should not be read as advocating all Tax Office staff adopt 'touchyfeely' approaches, as several interviewees put it.
+The Tax Office has to administer tax laws across a large and diverse country, a task that requires procedures and systems able to cope with vast quantities of information and assessments.
+The messages are rather that the lifeworld of many Tax Office staff is such that the Compliance Model would not have immediate resonance in relation to their everyday experiences.
 Thus, the process of translation is important.
-Often this translation is believed to involve either changing the wholesale 'culture' of the ATO or turning the Compliance Model into a step-by-step rulebook.
-This research advocates a more middle-ground approach from the lessons the champions have to offer, by examining how small practices embody the central tenets of the ATO Compliance Model.
+Often this translation is believed to involve either changing the wholesale 'culture' of the Tax Office or turning the Compliance Model into a step-by-step rulebook.
+This research advocates a more middle-ground approach from the lessons the champions have to offer, by examining how small practices embody the central tenets of the Compliance Model.
 As a result, it encourages the taking of a gradual, iterative approach to change.

 This research can also reflect on implications for how taxpayers are treated.
-In the spirit of reflexivity, it is hoped that organisations like the ATO might conclude that their own staff's rejection or disengagement from the abstract form of the Compliance Model might give some insight into how the taxpayer struggles with tax returns.
-Do tax officers speak to the 'world where they [taxpayers] live'?
-Why should the taxpayer comply with a set of regulations or practices that do not take into account the constraints and lack of adequate infrastructure in their everyday lives, when some tax officers feel exactly the same way about the Compliance Model?
-Funnily enough, this argument brings this research full circle, back to the Model itself.
+In the spirit of reflexivity, it is hoped that organisations like the Tax Office might conclude that their own staff's rejection or disengagement from the abstract form of the Compliance Model might give some insight into how the taxpayer struggles with tax returns.
+Do they speak to the 'world where they live', as many Tax Office staff initially felt the Compliance Model did not?
+Why should the taxpayer comply with a set of regulations or practices that do not take into account the constraints and lack of adequate infrastructure in their everyday lives, when some Tax Office staff feel exactly the same way about the Compliance Model?
+Funnily enough, this argument brings this research full circle, back to the model itself.
 The fact that this research supports a 'below the line' approach to encouraging changes in practice can be seen as offering support to the central tenets of the Compliance Model.
-That is, by understanding the consequences of one's actions and the messages embodied in practices, we can begin to understand and positively affect others' practices and bring them into a more supportive and compliant environment, whether we are talking about tax office staff or the taxpaying community at large.
+That is, by understanding the consequences of one's actions and the messages embodied in practices, we can begin to understand and positively affect other's practices and bring them into a more supportive and compliant environment, whether we are talking about Tax Office staff or the taxpaying community at large.